-The set design on these two films is pretty impressive when you consider this was the early 1990s (the first “Father of the Bride” premiered in 1991, and the second in 1995).
-If the world saw photos of the way I was decorating in 1995, I can just imagine all the snickers.
+The set design on these two films is pretty impressive when you consider this was the early 1990s (the first movie premiered in 1991 and the second in 1995).

-- See photos from the first Father of the Bride movie.
+See more photos in my post about the first Father of the Bride movie.